TjerkZ/S3-Dreamcatcher/Learing outcomes/2 Software quality.md

 Because the test ran every day the preformance and uptime of the server could be monitored.
 This was especialy usefull for me sinse i was running the services on my home server and could restore it when it went down.
 ![[eeventify_postman_monitor.png]]

+## Dreamcatcher
+For dreamcatcher i also made a intergration test with postman.